Top 10 Tips to Calm Your Mind – Meditation Tips

 Being in a rush is something opposite to meditating.
 Since we live by illusion of time, we tend to look in to the future or in the past without appreciating this present moment.
 Process of meditating is precisely to align us with present moment.
 Fear, anxiety tend to be caused by people looking in to future, past.
 Those negative thoughts can be stored from past events or triggered by anxiety of future possible outcomes.
 In meditation we slow down and leave matrix of time, space that keeps us trapped in an illusion of sometimes, somewhere.
 By coming in to present moment without rushing and focusing on meditation process, we realize that now is a key to change.

-These are some Meditation Tips you could find useful in your practice.
+These are some Basic Meditation Tips you could find useful in your practice.
 Or if you want you can join our Free Meditation Sessions, which will help you a lot.